thoughtspot/thoughtspot.github.io/_admin/data-security/set-rls.md

     You can also add more rules by clicking **+ Add**.

 To test your rule, create a search that includes the column(s) you used in your expression, save it to a pinboard, and share it with all users.
 Log in as users in different groups, and make sure they are seeing the appropriate rows in the pinboard you created.

+## Bypass RLS on a worksheet

+Administrators can bypass the RLS rules set on a the table at the worksheet level.
+Bypassing the underlying RLS rules allows users, that would not otherwise be unable, to see an aggregate/market view of a tables data.
+See how to ["Change inclusion, join, or RLS for a worksheet]({{ site.baseurl }}/admin/worksheets/change-inclusion-rule.html#) in this documentation for more information.